Jeopardy!: About the Hosts

 Conclusion

 The hosts of Jeopardy! are more than just quizmasters.
 They’re stewards of a beloved institution that values knowledge, curiosity, and class.
-From the iconic presence of Alex Trebek to the dual leadership of Ken Jennings and Mayim Bialik, Jeopardy! continues to thrive by embracing change while staying true to its roots.
+From the iconic presence of Alex Trebek to the current leadership of Ken Jennings, Jeopardy! continues to thrive by embracing change while staying true to its roots.
 With every episode, the hosts welcome viewers into a community of learning and entertainment that spans generations—and that’s a legacy worth celebrating.